tsuyoshicho/night-and-day/README.md

 ## configuration

-You'll need to add a "nested list" containing your settings to `vimrc`.
-Like so:
+Add a "nested list" containing your settings to `vimrc`, like so:

 ```
 let g:nd_themes = [